cybertec-postgresql/vip-manager/README.md

 Manages a virtual IP based on state kept in etcd or Consul.
 Monitors state in etcd

+### We are actively developing vip-manager v2.
+Please refer to the [v1 branch](https://github.com/cybertec-postgresql/vip-manager/tree/v1) for the previous stable version.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Building](#building)